Bag-of-Vectors Autoencoders for Unsupervised Conditional Text Generation: Experiments

 Our experiments are designed to test the following two hypotheses. \hypothesisone: If the input text is too long to be encoded into a fixed-size single vector representation, \bovae-based $\embtoemb$ provides a substantial advantage over the fixed-sized model. \hypothesistwo: Our technical contributions, namely L0Drop regularization, the training loss, and the mapping architecture, are necessary for \bovae's success.

 We evaluate our model on two unsupervised conditional text generation tasks: In Section~\ref{sec:exp-yelp-reviews}, we show that \hypothesisone ~holds even when the single-vector dimensionality is large ($d {=} 512$).
 To this end, we create a new sentiment transfer dataset, Yelp-Reviews, whose inputs are relatively long.
 However, training on this dataset is computationally very demanding\footnote{Pretraining a model of this size until convergence took more than a month on a single 24GB GPU.}.
-Therefore, we turn to shorter text datasets to test hypothesis \hypothesistwo.
-Concretely, we test on a sentiment transfer dataset of short texts (Section~\ref{sec:exp-sentence-yelp}), and a sentence summarization dataset of medium length texts (Section~\ref{sec:exp-abssum}).
+Therefore, we turn to a short-text style transfer dataset to test hypothesis \hypothesistwo~(Section~\ref{sec:exp-sentence-yelp}).

+Additionally, we conducted experiments on abstractive sentence summarization~\citep{rush2015neural}.
+These provide evidence of the generality of our method, as well as the utility of the mapping architecture's copy mechanism.
+Due to space constraints, these are included in Appendix~\ref{app:sentence-summarization}.

+For each of the experiments in this section, we provide full experimental details in Appendix~\ref{app:exp-details}.

 \ifthenelse{\boolean{short}}{\textbf{Evaluation metrics:}}{\paragraph{Evaluation metrics}} In sentiment transfer, the goal is to rewrite a negative review as a positive review while keeping as much of the content as possible.
 Hence, two metrics are important, sentiment transfer ability and content retention.
 Following common practice~\citep{hu2017toward, shen2017style, subramanian2018multiple}, we measure the former with a separately trained style classifier based on DistilBERT~\citep{sanh2019distilbert}, and content retention in terms of self-BLEU~\citep{papineni2002bleu} between the input and the predicted output.
-Sometimes, comparing models is easiest via a single value.
-Therefore, others have argued to aggregate content retention and transfer accuracy metrics~\citep{xu2018unpaired, krishna2020reformulatingunsupervised}.
-We follow the argumentation of \citet{krishna2020reformulatingunsupervised} that this aggregation should be per sentence \ifthenelse{\boolean{short}} {and compute a single $score = \frac{1}{M} \sum_{i = 1}^{M} \operatorname{ACC}(\hat{y}) \cdot \operatorname{BLEU}(\hat{y}, x)$} {: } where $x$ is the input sentence, $\hat{y}$ is the predicted sentence, and $M$ is the number of data points.
+To allow comparison via a single score, we aggregate content retention and transfer accuracy~\citep{xu2018unpaired, krishna2020reformulatingunsupervised}, per sentence~\citep{krishna2020reformulatingunsupervised}, \ifthenelse{\boolean{short}} {and compute a single $score = \frac{1}{M} \sum_{i = 1}^{M} \operatorname{ACC}(\hat{y}) \cdot \operatorname{BLEU}(\hat{y}, x)$} {: } where $x$ is the input sentence, $\hat{y}$ is the predicted sentence, and $M$ is the number of data points.
 For readability, we multiply all metrics by 100 before reporting.